slegras/EBAI2017/hands-on/hands-on.md

 srun gzip ../../data/SRR576933.fastq

 ```
 This should take few minutes as we work with a small genome.
-For the human genome, we would need either more time and more resources.
+For the human genome, we would need either more time or more resources (run in parallel on multiple nodes).

 Bowtie output is a [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) file.
 The SAM format correspond to large text files, that can be compressed ("zipped") into BAM format.
 The BAM files are usually sorted and indexed for fast access to the data it contains.
-The index of a given bam file is names .bam.bai or .bai file.
+The index of a given BAM file has names .bam.bai or .bai file.
 Some tools require to have the index of the bam file to process it.

 4. Sort the sam file and create a bam file using samtools
 ```bash
 srun samtools sort SRR576933.sam | samtools view -Sb > SRR576933.bam
 ```

-5. Create an index for the bam file
+5. Create an index for the bam file (will produce automatically a file named SRR576933.bam.bai)
 ```bash
 srun samtools index SRR576933.bam
 ```

-6. Compress the .sam file
+6. Compress the .sam file to limit the space you use on the server
 ```bash
 gzip SRR576933.sam
 ```

 **Analyze the result of the mapped reads:
-Open the file SRR576933.out (for example using the "less" command), which contains some statistics about the mapping.
+Open the file SRR576933.out (for example using the ` less ` command), which contains some statistics about the mapping.
 How many reads were mapped?
 How many multi-mapped reads were originally present in the sample?.
-To quit less press 'q'**
+To quit less press ` q `**

 ### 5 - Mapping the control
-1. Repeat the steps above (in 3 - Mapping the experiment) for the file SRR576938.fastq.gz.
+1. Repeat the steps above (in 4 - Mapping the experiment) for the file SRR576938.fastq.gz, making a directory named "Control".

 **Analyze the result of the mapped reads:
 Open the file SRR576938.out.
 How many reads were mapped?**